NonsoBarn/TruckFit/README.md

 https://truckfitnb.netlify.app/
 ## Lessons Learned

-learnt to use Redux to manage global state, such as the state of product data, and shopping cart data.

-learnt to use Cypress end-to-end testing framework to write automated tests.
+learnt to use Redux to manage global state, such as the state of product data, and shopping cart data, and Cypress end-to-end testing framework to write automated tests.

-learnt about and got to implement the functions of React toast libraries such as Toastify.

 ## Authors